When diarrhea needs medical attention vs home treatment. Learn about dehydration risks, causes, and treatment options.

 Licensed in MD, WA & DE

-Diarrhea -- defined as three or more loose or watery stools per day -- is one of the most common reasons people seek medical attention.
-Most episodes are acute, meaning they resolve within a few days, and are caused by infections or dietary factors.
-Understanding the underlying cause helps determine whether home care is sufficient or medical evaluation is needed.
+Diarrhea means three or more loose or watery stools per day.
+It is one of the most common reasons people seek medical care.
+Most cases are acute and clear up within a few days.
+Infections or dietary factors are usually to blame.
+Knowing the cause helps you decide whether home care is enough or a provider visit is needed.

 The most common causes of acute diarrhea include:

-Chronic diarrhea lasting more than four weeks may indicate conditions such as irritable bowel syndrome (IBS), inflammatory bowel disease, celiac disease, or chronic infections, and warrants a thorough medical evaluation.
+Chronic diarrhea lasting more than four weeks may point to conditions such as irritable bowel syndrome (IBS), inflammatory bowel disease, celiac disease, or chronic infections.
+It needs a full medical evaluation.

 When Diarrhea Is Serious

-While most diarrhea is self-limiting and resolves on its own, certain features suggest a more serious underlying cause that requires prompt medical attention.
-Bloody or black tarry stools may indicate a bacterial infection, inflammatory bowel disease, or gastrointestinal bleeding and should always be evaluated by a provider.
+Most diarrhea resolves on its own.
+But certain signs point to a more serious cause that needs prompt care.
+Bloody or black tarry stools may signal a bacterial infection, inflammatory bowel disease, or gastrointestinal bleeding.
+Always have these checked by a provider.

-Diarrhea accompanied by a high fever (above 102 degrees Fahrenheit) suggests a bacterial or parasitic infection that may need antibiotic treatment.
-Severe abdominal pain or cramping that is constant (rather than intermittent) could point to a more serious condition such as appendicitis, bowel obstruction, or ischemic colitis, particularly in older adults.
+Diarrhea with a high fever (above 102 degrees Fahrenheit) suggests a bacterial or parasitic infection that may need antibiotics.
+Severe, constant abdominal pain or cramping (rather than coming and going) could point to a serious condition.
+These include appendicitis, bowel obstruction, or ischemic colitis.
+The risk is higher in older adults.

-Pay close attention to the duration and volume of diarrhea.
-Adults who experience more than six watery stools per day, or diarrhea lasting longer than 48 hours without improvement, should seek evaluation.
-For children, the threshold is lower -- any diarrhea lasting more than 24 hours, especially in infants and toddlers, warrants a call to a provider.
-Individuals with weakened immune systems, the elderly, and those with chronic illnesses are at higher risk for complications and should have a lower threshold for seeking care.
+Pay close attention to how often and how much you go.
+Adults with more than six watery stools per day should seek care.
+So should anyone whose diarrhea lasts longer than 48 hours without improving.
+For children, the threshold is lower.
+Any diarrhea lasting more than 24 hours warrants a call to a provider, especially in infants and toddlers.
+People with weakened immune systems, the elderly, and those with chronic illnesses are at higher risk for complications.
+They should seek care sooner.

 Dehydration Warning Signs

-Dehydration is the most dangerous complication of diarrhea, particularly in young children, the elderly, and individuals who are also vomiting.
-The body loses significant amounts of water and electrolytes (sodium, potassium, chloride) with each loose stool, and if these losses are not replaced, dehydration can develop rapidly.
+Dehydration is the most dangerous complication of diarrhea.
+The risk is highest in young children, the elderly, and anyone who is also vomiting.
+The body loses a lot of water and electrolytes (sodium, potassium, chloride) with each loose stool.
+If these losses aren't replaced, dehydration can develop quickly.

 Watch for these warning signs of dehydration in adults:

-In infants and children, signs of dehydration include no wet diapers for three or more hours, crying without tears, a dry mouth and tongue, sunken soft spot (fontanelle) on the top of the head, and unusual drowsiness or irritability.
+In infants and children, signs of dehydration include no wet diapers for three or more hours, crying without tears, a dry mouth and tongue, a sunken soft spot (fontanelle) on the top of the head, and unusual drowsiness or irritability.
 Severe dehydration is a medical emergency.
-If you or a family member shows signs of severe dehydration -- such as inability to keep any fluids down, confusion, fainting, or no urination for more than eight hours -- seek immediate medical care or call 911.
+Seek immediate care or call 911 if you or a family member can't keep fluids down, becomes confused, faints, or has no urination for more than eight hours.

 Home Treatment

-Most cases of acute diarrhea can be managed at home with a focus on fluid replacement and dietary modifications.
-The primary goal is to prevent dehydration while allowing the illness to run its course.
-Here are the key steps for effective home management:
+Most cases of acute diarrhea can be managed at home.
+Focus on replacing fluids and adjusting your diet.
+The main goal is to prevent dehydration while the illness runs its course.
+Here are the key steps:

 Stay hydrated.
-Drink plenty of clear fluids, including water, broth, and oral rehydration solutions (such as Pedialyte or store-brand equivalents).
-Oral rehydration solutions are preferred over plain water because they replace both fluids and electrolytes.
-Avoid caffeinated beverages, alcohol, and sugary drinks such as juice and soda, as these can worsen diarrhea by drawing more water into the intestines.
+Drink plenty of clear fluids: water, broth, and oral rehydration solutions (such as Pedialyte or store-brand equivalents).
+Oral rehydration solutions work better than plain water because they replace both fluids and electrolytes.
+Avoid caffeinated drinks, alcohol, and sugary drinks like juice and soda.
+These can make diarrhea worse by drawing more water into the intestines.

 Adjust your diet.
-Once you can tolerate fluids, gradually reintroduce bland, easy-to-digest foods.
-The BRAT diet -- bananas, rice, applesauce, and toast -- is a traditional starting point, though current guidance supports a broader range of bland foods including plain crackers, boiled potatoes, and chicken soup.
-Avoid dairy products, fatty or greasy foods, spicy dishes, and high-fiber foods until stools return to normal.
+Once you can keep fluids down, slowly add bland, easy-to-digest foods.
+The BRAT diet -- bananas, rice, applesauce, and toast -- is a classic starting point.
+Current guidance also supports plain crackers, boiled potatoes, and chicken soup.
+Avoid dairy, fatty or greasy foods, spicy dishes, and high-fiber foods until stools return to normal.

 Over-the-counter medications.
-Loperamide (Imodium) can slow diarrhea in adults and may be helpful for managing symptoms.
-However, do not use loperamide if you have a high fever, bloody stools, or suspect a bacterial infection, as slowing gut motility in these cases can delay clearance of the pathogen.
+Loperamide (Imodium) can slow diarrhea in adults and help manage symptoms.
+Don't use loperamide if you have a high fever, bloody stools, or suspect a bacterial infection.
+Slowing gut motility in these cases can delay clearance of the pathogen.
 Bismuth subsalicylate (Pepto-Bismol) is another option that can reduce stool frequency and nausea.
-Probiotics may help shorten the duration of infectious diarrhea, particularly in children.
+Probiotics may help shorten infectious diarrhea, especially in children.

 When to See a Provider